h0vscat/frontend-nanodegree-feedreader/README.md

 # Project Overview

 In this project I am given a web-based application that reads RSS feeds.
 The goal is to write tests on this application use Jasmine.
+There are tests for both sync and async code.

 # Instructions